NickMcConnell/FAangband/docs/world.rst

 for any one item, and the store inventory, listed along with the prices.

 You will also see an (incomplete) list of available commands.
-Note that many of the commands which work in the dungeon work in the stores as well, but some do not, especially those which involve "using" objects.
+Note that many of the commands which work in the wideer world work in the stores as well, but some do not, especially those which involve "using" objects.

 Stores do not always have everything in stock.
 As the game progresses, they may get new items so check from time to time.
 Stores restock after 10000 game turns have passed, but the inventory will never change while you are in town, even if you save the game and return.
-You must be in the dungeon for the store to restock.
+You must be away from town for the store to restock.
 Also, if you sell them an item, it may get sold to a customer while you are adventuring, so don't always expect to be able to get back everything you have sold.
 If you have a lot of spare gold, you